LGBT face discrimination and bias in Thailand but it has become Asia’s most progressive countries for gay rights despite a contradictory culture

-Thai culture and religion – impact of how Thai people think about LGBT people
+Thai culture and religion – the impact of how Thai people think about LGBT people

 Thai Buddhism teaching advocates the control of sexual desire

-Two views of same sex or LGBT lifestyles among devout Thai Buddhists
+Two views of the same-sex or LGBT lifestyles among devout Thai Buddhists in Thailand

 Thailand’s laws to outlaw discrimination against LGBT Thai people